alantgeo/vicmap2osm/README.md

 - `addr:housename` is included where there is a building name present in the source
 - `addr:housenumber` is constructed from with the number prefix, main number and number suffix fields for each of the from/to range, eg `1A-3B`.
 - `addr:street` is constructed from the street proper name, street type and street suffix, formatted as capital case. eg `Main Street North`.

+The following tags were originally coded to support, but are currently set to be excluded, see section below.

 - `addr:suburb` is constructed from the locality value formatted as capital case.
 - `addr:postcode` is as supplied.
 - `addr:state` is as supplied and should always be `VIC`.